Helping children cope: Tips for talking about tragedy

 What can I do to help my child cope?

 To help your child process what happened:

 - Remain calm.
 Your child will look to you for cues about how to react.
 It's OK for children to see adults sad or crying, but consider excusing yourself if you're experiencing intense emotions.

 - Reassure your child of his or her safety.
-Point out factors that ensure your child's immediate safety and the safety of the community.
-Consider reviewing your family's plans for responding to a crisis.
+Point out factors that ensure your child's immediate safety.
+Review your home safety procedures.
+Make your home a comforting space for your child.

 - Avoid placing blame.
 If the tragedy was caused by human violence or error, be careful not to blame a cultural, racial or ethnic group, or people who have mental illnesses.